parsimonhi/animCJK/README.md

 ## Usage

+First, you have to download animCJK somewhere on your computer (then evenly upload it on a webserver).

+For instance, click on the "Clone or download" button in the github page of animCJK project.
+Then click on "Download Zip".
+Then evenly move the zip file elsewhere on your hard disk.
+Then unzip it.

 ### Basic usage

 Just insert a svg file representing a character as is in a web page.

-For instance, you can use php.
+For instance, you can use php (assume that you moved or uploaded animCJK repository on a php server).
 Write the code below in a file called simple.php and store it in the samples folder of AnimCJK.
 Then run simple.php in a browser.
 ```
 <!doctype html>
 <html>